hack3rs.ca network-security

 1. A Practical Triage Sequence

-Start with scope and confidence: what triggered, when, on which asset, and with what evidence?
-Then gather adjacent context (network telemetry, host logs, user/account context, threat intel if relevant) before escalating or closing.
+Start with scope and confidence: what triggered the alert, when, on which asset, and with what evidence?
+Gather the adjacent context — network telemetry, host logs, user and account history, threat intel if relevant — before escalating or closing.
+Decisions made without context are guesses, not investigations.

-Use a standard triage template.
-This reduces analyst variation and makes tuning decisions easier to review.
-The template should include trigger reason, evidence checked, disposition, and next steps.
+A standard triage template reduces analyst-to-analyst variation and makes tuning decisions easier to review later.
+The template should capture what triggered the alert, what evidence was checked, the disposition decision, and next steps.
+Short and consistent beats thorough and inconsistently applied.

 Normal Behavior